How often should you service your aircon in Singapore? (And why you really shouldn't skip it)

 The takeaway

 Aircons in Singapore aren't a "set and forget" appliance.
 They're closer to cars — regular small maintenance, or expensive sudden failure.
-Three to four months between general services is the sweet spot.
-Anything beyond six is borrowing trouble.
+Three to four months between general services is the usual starting point for daily-use units, while light-use units may need less.
+Let usage and symptoms decide whether to bring the visit forward, and let inspection — not a fixed anniversary — decide on deeper cleaning.